 For Exterior Floor Surfaces:

-- Apply cleaning practices described in general cleaning section regularly.
+- Apply cleaning practices described in the general cleaning section regularly.

 - For large commercial and public places, the long mat is advisable because complete cleaning of dirt attached at bottoms or leg/palms of shoes demands eight steps of walking to complete removal.